 A variety of investment avenues are existing for investors to grow their money.
-Mutual funds and ETF’s are two such modes which guide in multiplying investments made with a line of demarcation between them.
+Mutual funds vs ETF’s are two such modes which guide in multiplying investments made with a line of demarcation between them.
 Mutual funds involve a common financial goal whereby the asset management company will invest the funds accumulated in various securities in the Capital and Money Markets.
 They are considered to be a safe haven as they follow a given set of strategies with the aim of providing consistent returns above the market rate of return.

 ETF’s on the other side is similar to Mutual funds but get traded on the stock exchange.

-Let us have a detailed discussion on them including their differences between mutual funds versus ETFs.
+Let us have a detailed discussion on them including their differences between mutual funds vs ETFs.

 Mutual Funds vs ETFs Infographics

-Below infographics enlists the top 7 Mutual fund vs ETFs differences.
+Below infographics enlists the top 7 Mutual funds vs ETFs differences.

 Mutual Funds vs ETFs – Key Differences